 How did you get to this stage?

 We have got to this stage by visiting a local Christmas shop you read about earlier although after it closed down we have purchased significant amounts of lights in the Christmas Sales and online.
-This has allowed us to make new relationships with current and former display owners and establish existing relationships.
-Our first blow moulds came from the local Christmas shop although since 2014 we shipped a lot of our blow moulds and inflatables from England including most of the nativity.
-In 2014 we even brought lights in made by a firm in China who we have a good relationship with.
+In 2013, Tim started a community forum on Facebook for display owners and with over 1500 UK based members, who spend all year buying and selling to eachother, sharing deals they have found elsewhere and sharing advice it’s very easy to buy a lot of new lights every year.
+In 2014 we started importing lights made by an LED firm in China who we continue to have a good relationship with…but there’s so much more we could tell you…

 Is the display expensive to run?

 The display does not cost as much as people would expect and we view the electricity bill as our contribution to the charity and community and so never publish how much it costs.
-We are fortunate to have some very kind businesses in the area who have come on board and sponsored our display.
+We are fortunate to have some very kind businesses in the area who have come on board and sponsored our display which helps with the direct running costs of the display – this also further enhances the community aspect of our display which we are so proud of.

 When did you first fundraise for charity?